Updated in March, 2020

 “Twitter allows you to hear directly from anyone in an unfiltered way.
 Businesses can receive feedback directly from customers.
 At Slack, we read and reply to every question and comment we get on Twitter.
 It’s an invaluable source of feedback — both good and bad — that helps us understand our customers better.” – April Underwood, VP of Product at Slack.

 8. Get Personal

 “Personalization plays a key role in modern transactions.
 The entire customer experience needs to be personalized and users need to monitor their situation and the progress they’re making.
 Keep reminding users of all the milestones they covered at each step and what results they accomplished.
-Adoption reports and dashboards are useful to visualize achievements.” – Andy Mura, Head of Marketing, Userlane.
+Adoption reports and dashboards are useful to visualize achievements.” – Andy Mura, Head of Marketing at Userlane.

 9. Put the Client in the spotlight

-“Your business will reap a variety of benefits from a case studies and testimonials, but your customers will want to know there’s something in it for them, too.
+“Your business will reap a variety of benefits from case studies and testimonials, but your customers will want to know there’s something in it for them, too.
 Be sure to highlight the advantages when presenting the idea.
 For example, a case study showcases the customer’s brand and accomplishments.
 It also puts their company in front a new potential customer base.” – Brafton’s blog.

 10. Go beyond your product

 Let’s face it: there’s always going to be a product similar to yours, so your clients still have a choice, even if they are currently sticking with your business.
 Chances are, they will not stay if you don’t continuously improve.